n1299cb/Impulcifer-Atmos/docs/ARCHITECTURE.md

 - When validating measurement or test signal paths, call `MeasurementSetupViewModel.validate_paths` rather than using `os.path` checks directly in the view layer.
+- For simple file or directory checks, use the `MeasurementSetupViewModel.file_exists` and `directory_exists` helpers from the view layer.

 This document acts as a reference for contributors aiming to keep the MVVM separation intact.